 There are two kinds of people in this world.
-Non-Christmas cake eaters and those who so besotted that they do Christmas in July and December.
+Non-Christmas cake eaters and those who so besotted that they do Christmas twice.
+Once in July and again in December.
 I’m with the latter, lover of all things fruity – mince pies, steamed pudding and a good old brandy-ied up fruit cake.
-Underneath these white capped snow-cones, lies the marriage of two seasonal favourites – Sticky toffee pudding & Christmas cake.
+Underneath these white capped snow-cones, lies the marriage of two favourites – Sticky toffee pudding & Christmas cake.
 Now you can have your cake and pudding in one!

 To test whether I could sway the opinion of non-cake eaters, I dolled out slices for testing.
 Mmmmmm… Oh, wow!
 What is this?
 It’s divine.
 Ok, just one more slither …..
 And just like that, there were cake converts.
 The flavour of this cake is all toffee pudding-ish with plumped-up brandy fruits.
 Sounds rather fabulous!
 There are a couple of very convincing reasons to making this Christmas cake.
 If, like me, you’re slow out the blocks and miss the cut-off date for when you should’ve baked the Christmas cake by, this recipe will save the day.
 There’s no boozy feeding schedule or perfect maturity date.
 It’s a case of frost it, eat it.
 Grab the plates & cake forks and dig in!
 Now that’s a cake I can get behind.